 The grant application should be single spaced, 11-12 Arial or Times New Roman font with 1 inch margins.
-It should be submitted as an electronic file (PDF or Word document) by email to Samantha Aguilar.
+It should be submitted as an electronic file (PDF or Word document) by email to Emma Planas.
 The format of the grant submission is as follows:

 - Title: Include the title of the application, name of the principal investigator and the participating faculty, residents or fellows and their roles on the project.

 - Summary: Please provide no more than a 150-word summary of the proposed research project in language that would be clear to a college-educated layman.
 Include a 1-2 sentence description of the significance of the research.